 While this might work, you should question whether you have the resource available to get two websites ranking on the first page, let alone one.

-Exact match domains
+5. Exact match domain

-Or, additional websites may have been bought as a quick way to pass on link equity.
+A short-sighted tactic would be to buy multiple exact match domains as a quick way to pass on link equity.
 This won’t work though, as to pass on any value in a link, the linking site itself needs to have high authority, built over time by earning links.

-Whether it’s content creation, securing SSL certificates, optimising site speed or ensuring the sites are mobile friendly, your tasks are doubled, and in a few years’ time when it’s about due for a redesign and update, you’ll need to fork out the money for two new websites instead of one.
+Whether it’s content creation, securing SSL certificates, optimising site speed or ensuring the sites are mobile-friendly, your tasks are doubled, and in a few years’ time when it’s about due for a redesign and update, you’ll need to fork out the money for two new websites instead of one.

-Most importantly, external links are essential to a site ranking well, and without them it’s going to be incredibly difficult to rank.
+Most importantly, external links are essential to a site ranking well, and without them, it’s going to be incredibly difficult to rank.

 Making a second website means that you’ll have to go through the effort of building links to two websites, rather than focusing your efforts on building up the authority of one site, and if you’ve bought a brand new domain, it’ll be starting with zero authority.

-Customer confusion and UX
+2. Customer confusion and UX

 If you’ve set up multiple websites for the same product but targeting different stages of the conversion funnel, you can’t guarantee that the user will find the right site at the right time.
 You’d be better off focusing on ensuring that one primary site is as visible as possible and that it has everything a customer needs.